jwodder/zarr-checksum-gallery/README.md

 - `breadth-first` — Walk the directory tree iteratively & breadth-first, building a tree of file checksums in memory

+- `collapsio` — Walk the directory tree using multiple threads, computing the checksum for each directory as soon as possible

+  **Options:**

+    - `-t <NUM>`/`--threads <NUM>` — Set the number of threads to use.
+The default value is the number of logical CPU cores on the machine.

 - `depth-first` — Walk the directory tree iteratively & depth-first, computing the checksum for each directory as soon as possible